Harshh-sahu/scm2.0/README.md

 # Spring Boot Application with Tailwind CSS Frontend

+Here is a description for the Smart Contact Manager project:

+Smart Contact Manager
+Smart Contact Manager is a web-based application built using Spring Boot for the backend and HTML, CSS, JavaScript for the frontend.
+It allows users to securely store, manage, and access their personal contacts in a centralized platform.
+Each user can create an account and maintain their own set of contacts with a user-friendly interface.
+The application is designed to handle multiple users, ensuring that each user’s contact information is private and accessible only to them.

+Key Features:
+User Authentication: Users can register, log in, and securely manage their accounts.
+Contact Management: Add, edit, delete, and view contacts.
+Each contact includes fields such as name, email, phone number, and additional notes.
+Image Upload: Users can upload profile pictures for each contact, with image files stored uniquely using a UUID filename for better organization and security.
+Responsive Design: A clean and intuitive interface optimized for different screen sizes, enhancing the user experience.
+Database Integration: Contacts are stored in a MySQL database with proper data integrity and security.
+The project serves as a complete personal contact management solution, leveraging Spring Boot for backend processing and Thymeleaf for dynamic HTML rendering.

 This is a Spring Boot application with a frontend designed using Tailwind CSS.
 The application handles backend operations and frontend styling with Tailwind CSS, which is processed using the command `npx tailwindcss`.

 ## Prerequisites